 Well, on the official qualifications side: I’m a professionally trained and certified coach, so there’s that.
 But I know there are a lot of coaches out there, so, you might be thinking: Big fargin deal.

 I don’t usually lead with the coaching stuff, because – even though my coaching skills inform the work that I do, it’s not what I do.

 What I do is different.
 I teach a practice, and I practice what I teach.

 Because I’ve walked in shoes that are probably very similar to yours.
 I’ve questioned choices, made big life changes, and bravely stepped into the unknown (many, many times.
 I left a marriage; moved across the country because I’d always wanted to; planned and prepped for my business while working a demanding “day job” to name a few…).

 I’ve know that writing is an incredibly valuable tool for all of this.
 I’ve worked with loads of women who have learned the value too.
 Women who have peeled layer after layer of old stories and beliefs that have been weighing them down for too. damn. long.
 Women who don’t want to find themselves 5 years on saying: “if only” … and “what if?”

 I want to show you that you can have that too.

 I want you to get – really get in your bones – that what you want matters.
 That your light should not be dimmed.
 And I really (really, really) want you to get out there and unapologetically live your one wild and precious life … cause it’s the only one you’ve got.

-And one of the ways you can start the process of discovery is through a writing practice.
+And I’ve found that one of the most profound ways to be in that process of discovery is through a writing practice.

 You can totally do the program if you can’t make the calls.